solahkay/binar-bej-challenge/README.md

 The dataimport class will import the menu from `menu.csv` and the service class will validate whether the menu already exists with the same name.
 If true, then skip adding.

-The `receipt.txt` file is created in the target folder or the folder where you run the Java `.jar` file after successfully placing the order.
+The `receipt.txt` file is created in the root project or the folder where you run the Java `.jar` file after successfully placing the order.

 ```
 ==========================